Politics of Sardinia

-The Politics of Sardinia (Sardinia, Italy) takes place in a framework of a presidential representative democracy, whereby the President of Regional Government is the head of government, and of a pluriform multi-party system.
+The politics of Sardinia, a region of Italy, takes place in the framework of an "anomalous presidential" representative democracy or prime-ministerial system with an executive presidency, whereby the President of Regional Government is the head of government, and of a pluriform multi-party system.
 Executive power is exercised by the Regional Government.
 Legislative power is vested in both the government and the Regional Council of Sardinia.